mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Summary of structural components of applied pedagogy - REEPP

-The previous section has shown how instead of explicit teaching of concepts, the structural support provided by the use of GDPs allows a flexible navigation of the abstract and concrete elements of learning experience driven by participant choice.
+The previous section has shown how, instead of explicit teaching of concepts, the structural support provided by the use of GDPs allows flexible navigation of the abstract and concrete elements of the learning experience, driven by participant choice.
 This section summarises an approach to facilitate the use of GDPs via a technical structuring of resources.
-I propose that key elements of this pedagogy constitute a replicable approach which is a valuable contribution to coding education.
-To communicate the essence of this structural, technical model I propose an acronym remix enabled, elective, progressive, pattern patching (REEPPP).

-The summary table has been written to be applicable to projects beyond the use of games.
+I propose that key elements of this pedagogy constitute a replicable approach, which is a valuable contribution to coding education.
+To communicate the essence of this structural, technical model, I propose an acronym: remix-enabled, elective, progressive, pattern patching (REEPPP).
+The summary table outlining the features of the REEPPP approach has been written to be applicable to projects beyond the use within game making, potentially extending to wider digital media making.

 | REEPPP Term  | Description |